 Security certificates are also known as digital signatures, their purpose is to confirm the strength of the encryption mechanism and that it matches the protocol.
 Certificates are usually categorized into two types – the simpler 1024-bit and the more advanced 2048-bit.
 To increase the reliability of certificates, Google suggests listing them in the Certificate Transparency, secure public directories, these are special servers that allow you to add information about new certificates that cannot be deleted or changed.

 Security certificates are divided into levels, depending on their reliability, the conditions for obtaining, and, of course, the cost.
+Simple certificates:

 - Domain Validation is the simplest certificate that confirms the right to own or manage a domain.
 It does not require documents and does not contain data about the recipient.
 The time required to receive it is a couple of minutes.